-Sultanahmet is one of the most visited sites in Istanbul.
+Sultanahmet (the Old City) is one of the most visited sites in Istanbul.
 A tourist center combining the history, architecture, culture and art, Istanbul’s old city and historical zone, communications hub and an important sightseeing, entertainment & shopping area for the tourists for having a nice Istanbul old city walking tour.
+Here you’ll find a quick guide to explore Sultanahmet with top things to do and see plus insider advice.

 It is the historical part and heart of Istanbul.
 It is the former heart of the Ottoman Empire and so named after the Ottoman Sultan Ahmed I. Istanbul is known as a city of seven hills, and Sultanahmet is the first hill of Istanbul.